-As mentioned, the Company has entered into a Joint Venture to re-launch mining production and on-site processing at an estimated cost, from inception through plant completion, of approximately \$3,000,000, with almost \$1,300,000 of that now coming from our Joint Venture partner.
+As mentioned, the Company has entered into a Joint Venture and Farm Out Agreement to re-launch mining production and on-site processing at an estimated cost, from inception, of approximately \$3,000,000, with almost \$1,300,000 of that now coming from our Joint Venture partner.
 The completed, re-opened mine will initially be targeting an estimated 5,000 tonnes of annual production of processed-graphite.
-This will be preceded by the sale of unprocessed graphite to generate necessary pre-plant revenues.
+This will be preceded by the sale of unprocessed graphite to generate revenues and necessary pre-plant revenues.